With their massive resources, corporations could be champions of racial equity but often waiver

 It’s not like her organization was ever getting the million-dollar donations that many businesses like to tout.
 In fact, experts say following where money from corporations and their foundations goes is very difficult.

-“The largest donation we’ve ever gotten from a business is $210,000; the largest donation we’ve ever gotten from a foundation is $150,000,” said McCaskill, adding that those gifts and other high-profile ones followed the police killing of George Floyd in 2020.

-Between those donations and the revenue the group is generating through racial equity training for government departments and businesses, Forward Through Ferguson was able to expand from five full-time employees to 10 employees last year.

 “In many instances, it is piecemeal,” McCaskill said.
 “But when you put pennies in a jar, it starts to add up.
-Sure, I think, ‘How many things do I need to do in order to get this fund endowed for us to be able to have general operating money as opposed to being so program-specific?’”
+Sure, I think, ’How many things do I need to do in order to get this fund endowed?’”

 That lament is common throughout philanthropy, especially among organizations that rely on public donations each year rather than those, like Ivy League colleges, for example, that have large endowments that generate steady annual income.
 It’s also not unusual for nonprofits to see a surge in giving while their cause, from protests to weather events, is in the spotlight, only to see donations quickly dry up.